How to grow Russian sage

 More like this

 How to plant Russian sage

 Plant Russian sage at the same depth it was in its pot.
-Water well in the first couple of weeks after planting, to help it establish.
+To help it establish, water well in the first couple of weeks after planting.

 How to care for Russian sage

-There's very little need to water or feed Russian sage, as it's extremely drought-tolerant and thrives in poor soils.
-Being a member of the mint family, Russian sage can spread beyond the space you have allocated for it, so remove runners as and when you see them, to keep its growth in check.
-Rejuvenate plants by dividing every three to five years.
+There's very little need to water or feed Russian sage, as it's extremely tolerant of drought and thrives in poor soils.
+Being related to mint – which is known for its invasiveness – Russian sage can spread beyond the space you have allocated for it, so keep its growth in check by removing runners as and when you see them.
+Rejuvenate plants by dividing them every three to five years.

 How to prune Russian sage

 Russian sage is a woody subshrub.
 As it flowers on new wood, cut back hard in spring to encourage new growth (and therefore flowering stems) to form.
 Wait for the first signs of growth, and then simply cut back to around 20cm from the ground.

 Russian sage can spread very slowly by runners, but the offshoots do not transplant easily.
 However it does divide easily, so propagate new plants by division in spring or autumn.

 Russian sage has no known pests or diseases in the UK.